Asynchronous Policy Gradient Aggregation for Efficient Distributed Reinforcement Learning: Introduction

 \subsection{Related Work}

 \textbf{Non-distributed PG methods.} In tabular settings, \citet{lan2023policy} study policy mirror descent and establish global guarantees for discrete state–action spaces. \citet{alfano2022linear,yuan2022linear} analyze PG methods with log-linear parameterizations.
 Our focus, however, is on general continuous state–action spaces with trajectory sampling and stochastic policy gradients.
 In this setting, \citet{Yuan2022b} analyze \algname{Vanilla PG} and prove a sample complexity of $\cO(\varepsilon^{-4})$ for finding an $\varepsilon$-stationary point.
 Several PG variants have since improved this rate.
-In particular, \citet{huang2020momentum,Ding2022} introduce a momentum-based PG method, but their analysis relies on importance sampling and therefore requires strong assumptions.
+In particular, \citet{huang2020momentum,Ding2022,xu2019sample,xu2020improved,fan2021fault} introduce momentum-based PG methods, but their analyses rely on importance sampling (IS) and therefore require strong additional assumptions (e.g., variance of IS weights is bounded, as in Assumption~4.4 of \citep{xu2019sample}), which we ideally want to avoid.
 More recently, \citet{fatkhullin2023stochastic}, based on \citep{cutkosky2020momentum}, propose a normalized PG method that improves the rate for finding an $\varepsilon$-stationary point to $\cO(\varepsilon^{-7/2})$ under much weaker assumptions, requiring only second-order smoothness (without explicit use of Hessians).
+Hessian-aided PG methods have also been investigated \citep{fatkhullin2023stochastic,ganesh2024global}; however, in practice, the stochastic Hessian–vector products sampled in these methods have much higher variance than stochastic gradients \citep{fatkhullin2023stochastic}.

 \textbf{Parallel and asynchronous optimization.} Distributed optimization is typically considered in two settings: homogeneous and heterogeneous.
 Both settings are equally important.
 The former, in the context of RL, implies that all agents access the same environment and data, while the heterogeneous setting, which is more prevalent in federated learning (FL) \citep{konevcny2016federated}, arises when the data and environments differ due to privacy constraints or the infeasibility of sharing environments.